soffchen/sing-geosite/README.md

 # Domain list community

-This project manages a list of domains, to be used as geosites for routing purpose in sing-box.
+This project manages a list of domains, to be used as geosites for routing purpose in [SagerNet/sing-box](https://github.com/SagerNet/sing-box).

 Based on [Loyalsoldier/v2ray-rules-dat](https://github.com/Loyalsoldier/v2ray-rules-dat)